prisma/prisma1/docs/1.2/04-Reference/02-Service-Configuration/03-Data-Modelling-(SDL).md

 type Story {
   id: ID! @unique
   text: String!
-  author: User!
+  author: User
 }
 ```

-Here we are defining a _one-to-many_ relation between the `User` and `Story` types.
-Since `onDelete` has not been provided, the default deletion behaviour is used: `NO_ACTION`.
-The semantics of this deletion behaviour are that stories and users can exists completely independently from another: When a `User` node is deleted, the nodes from its `stories` field will remain to exist.
-Likewise, when a `Story` node is deleted, the corresponding `author` node will remain to exist.
+The deletion behaviour in this example is as follows:

+- When a `User` node gets deleted, the `author` field on all its related `Story` nodes will be set to `null`.
+Note that if the `author` field was marked as [required](#required), the operation would result in an error.
+- When a `Story` node gets deleted, it will simply be removed from the `stories` list on the related `User` node.

 #### Using the `name` argument of the `@relation` directive